"We delight in the beauty of the butterfly, but rarely admit the changes it has gone through to achieve that beauty." - Maya Angelou

 Childhood Bereavement in the U.S.

 An estimated 1 out of 14 children in the U.S. will experience the death of a parent or sibling before they reach the age of 18.
+In Ohio, 1 out of 11 children will experience the death of a parent or sibling before they reach the age of 18.
 Over 4.9 million youth are bereaved, and the number more than doubles by age 25, to 12.8 million.
 Childhood bereavement is a prevalent and critical public health issue that can have a profound impact on future well-being.

 - Many people don’t realize that it takes most children much longer to deal with their grief than we expect, and that the amount of inner turmoil, invisible to most, is much more intense than we have any idea of.